spell-landon/zox-faq-skillz/README.md

 # ZOX FAQ Section
-#### The 'dev' branch contains additional sections that I'm actively recreating (Hero image, Contact Form, Navigation, etc.)
+> The 'dev' branch contains additional sections that I'm actively recreating (Hero image, Contact Form, Navigation, etc.)

+> The live link to the dev branch can be found [here](https://zox-faq-dev.netlify.app/)

-Check out the [Live Example](https://zox-faq.netlify.app/) here!
+### Check out the [Live Example](https://zox-faq.netlify.app/) here!

 >I realized the company site was set to 90% zoom on my browser, so changes have been made to match the full zoom.